Delete the data.

 Every compliance event is sealed in place with a unique AES-256-GCM key, wrapped under a master key your firm controls.

-On an Article 17 request, the wrapped key is zero-filled.
+On an Article 17 request, the wrapped key is permanently erased.
 The payload becomes mathematically unrecoverable.
-The audit chain still verifies end-to-end.
+The full audit chain still verifies.

 Works with the tools your firm already uses.